hypre-space/hypredrive/docs/joss/paper.md

 # Summary

-Solving sparse linear systems of equations is an essential problem for many application codes in computational science and engineering (CSE).
+Solving sparse linear systems of equations is an essential task for many application codes in computational science and engineering (CSE).
 Commonly used mathematical libraries for addressing these problems include @trilinos, PETSc [@petsc] and @hypre.
 The first two allow for quick testing of different solution strategies through input files, a feature